 Rating – 4.2

 Trusted by both novice and professional traders to secure their digital assets, Ledger Nano S is the most popular and secure hardware wallet.

-Exodus is a desktop client or software wallet that gives users accessibility to not only to store but even exchange blockchain-based assets, since it has a built in exchange.
+Exodus is a desktop client or software wallet that gives users accessibility to not only to store but even exchange blockchain-based assets.